EinstainBohr/demo3/BenchmarkDemoQt6/README.md

             Target is 'desktop' by default.
 --speed     Only used in demo mode.
 Determines the speed at which the animation loop is run.
             Can be one of: [ slow, normal, fast, veryfast ].
 Speed is 'normal' by default.
+--scene     Demo mode scene.
+Can be one of: [ flythrough, cockpit ].
+            Preset is 'flythrough' by default.
 --automatic Only used in benchmark mode.
 Defines a set of benchmarks to be run one after
             another.
 Can be one of: [ model, modelcount, light, lightcount, texture ]. model and modelcount can be specified at the same time